rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ## Theory of operation and key concepts

-HDMI CEC HAL should be initialized by HDMI CEC client process.
-HDMI CEC client is expected to have complete control over the life cycle of the Hdmi CEC HAL module.
+`HDMI CEC` HAL should be initialized by the caller.
+The caller is expected to have complete control over the life cycle of the `HDMI CEC` HAL component.

-  1. Initialize the driver using function: HdmiCecOpen(int * ) before making any other CEC HAL API calls.
-This call performs the CEC driver open functionality, discovers the physical address based on the connection topology.
-In case of source devices HdmiCecOpen should initiate the logical address discovery part of this routine.
-In case of sink devices logical address will be fixed and set using the HdmiCecAddLogicalAddress api by the client module.
-If HdmiCecOpen( int * ) calls fails, CEC HAL should return the respective error code, so that the client can retry the operation.
+  1. Initialize the HAL using function: `HdmiCecOpen()` before making any other API calls.
+This call also discovers the physical address based on the connection topology.
+In case of source devices, `HdmiCecOpen()` should initiate the logical address discovery as part of this routine.
+In case of sink devices, logical address will be fixed and set using the `HdmiCecAddLogicalAddress() API.
+If `HdmiCecOpen()` call fails, the HAL should return the respective error code, so that the caller can retry the operation.

-  2. Once logical address and physical address is assigned, CEC module should able to send and receive the respective CEC commands
+  2. Once logical address and physical address is assigned, the caller should able to send and receive the respective CEC messages.

         2.1.
-For asynchronous receive operations use the call back function: HdmiCecSetRxCallback(int, HdmiCecRxCallback_t, void*)
+For asynchronous receive operations, use the callback function: `HdmiCecSetRxCallback()`.
-             Please ensure receive call back is registered before doing transmit, if we are expecting any reply from the destination device
+             Caller must register a callback after initialisation.

         2.2.
-For synchronous transmit use the function: HdmiCecTx(int, const unsigned char *, int, int*)
+For synchronous transmit, use the function: `HdmiCecTx()`.

         2.3.
-For asynchronous transmit ack use the call back function: HdmiCecSetTxCallback(int, HdmiCecTxCallback_t, void*) Please ensure this call back is registered before doing asynchronous transmit operation.
-This call back is used to get the ack for the HdmiCecTxAsync

-		2.4.
-For async transmit use the function: HdmiCecTxAsync(int, const unsigned char *, int)
+For asynchronous transmit, use the function: `HdmiCecTxAsync()`.
+	     Caller must register a callback (`HdmiCecSetTxCallback()`) after initialisation.

-  4. Once HDMI CEC operations are finished part of cleanup process, remove the assigned logical address using the function: HdmiCecRemoveLogicalAddress(int, int)
+  3. Once `HDMI CEC` operations are finished, as part of cleanup process, remove the assigned logical address using the function: `HdmiCecRemoveLogicalAddress()`

-  5. Finally close the CEC driver using the HAL api: HdmiCecClose(int)
+  4. Finally, de-intialise the HAL using the API: `HdmiCecClose()`

-Need to call the function sequence in above order so that the system behaves in a deterministic manner, every time.
+NOTE: Caller should call the function sequence in the above order, so that the system behaves in a deterministic manner, every time.

-Covered as per "Description" sections.

 ### UML Diagrams